markmelling/rl_continuous_control/Report.md

 - `replay_buffer.py` - experience replay buffer
 - `utils.py` - various useful functions and noise classes

+The agents are implemented as classes (DDPG_Agent and TD3_Agent), they both inherit from BaseAgent which just supports saving and loading the models.

+The agent is responsible for creating the appropriate neural network (defined in model.py)

+The agents provide a simple interface:

+- act(state)
+This returns an action (which when training will include some noise)

+- step(self, state, action, reward, next_state, done)
+Adds experience to the replay buffer and then samples the replay buffer to learn from experiences

+- learn(experiences, gamma)
+Implements the relevent algorithm for updating the neural network and performing a soft update on the target network.

+## Learning Algorithms

+There are two learning algorithms implemented, Deep Deterministic Policy Gradient and Twin Delayed Deep Deterministic

 ### Deep Deterministic Policy Gradient
 Deep Deterministic Policy Gradient is a model-free, off-policy algorithm for learning continuous actions.
 It combines Deterministic Policy Gradient and Deep Q-Network.